luisadosch/A-Simulation-Study/README.md

-### Project 4: Simulation Study on an Ice Cream Shop
+### Project: Simulation Study on an Ice Cream Shop

 #### 📝 Description
 Conducted a simulation study to optimize the throughput of an ice cream shop.